-In a 1999 letter to the Navajo AML Reclamation/Uranium Mill Tailings Remedial Action Department (Bergman-Tabbert 1999), LM committed to spraying annual weeds on the disposal cell top slope.
+In a 1999 letter to the Navajo Nation Abandoned Mine Lands (AML) Reclamation/Uranium Mill Tailings Remedial Action department (Bergman-Tabbert 1999), LM committed to spraying annual weeds on the disposal cell top slope.
 Annual weeds typically have grown on less than 1% of the top slope.
-After discussion among LM, Navajo AML, and LMS ecologists in 2019, LM recommended that it cease treatment of nonnoxious weeds on the cell and allow natural plant succession to progress.
-In 2019, LM wrote to Navajo AML outlining its proposed vegetation management plan (Kautsky 2019).
-Under the plan, LM will continue to treat weeds listed as noxious by the State of New Mexico and Navajo Nation (primarily Halogeton glomeratus) in accordance with applicable laws and would treat deep-rooted woody species in accordance with the LTSP.
-Vegetation will continue to be monitored to inform future management decisions.
+After discussion among LM, Navajo Nation AML, and LMS ecologists in 2019, LM recommended that it cease treatment of nonnoxious weeds on the cell and allow natural plant succession to progress.
+In 2019, LM wrote to Navajo Nation AML outlining its proposed vegetation management plan (Kautsky 2019).
+Under the plan, LM will continue to treat weeds listed as noxious by the State of New Mexico and the Navajo Nation (primarily Halogeton glomeratus) in accordance with applicable laws.
+Deep-rooted woody species will be treated in accordance with the LTSP.
+Vegetation will continue to be monitored and treated accordingly to inform future management decisions.